jbagatta/deadmans-gazette/README.md

 The Gazette server uses SQLCipher as a database - this prevents any unauthorized person from reading data even if the DB files leaked, but it ALSO provides secure deletion to prevent even authorized persons (e.g. the Gazette hosts) from reading data once it has been deleted (see the [docs](https://discuss.zetetic.net/t/forensic-recovery-of-deleted-data/20)).

 This is important, because if a cancelled KEK-encrypted DEK is persisted without your knowledge, the payload CAN STILL be decrypted once the drand network publishes the decryption key for that KEK's password.
-The Deadman's Gazette server accepts a *salted hash* of the password as identity/auth, NOT the original password itself, meaning that the server itself does not know the password, and is no more capable of decrypting the DEK than anyone else until the time-lock decryption key is published by drand.
+The Deadman's Gazette server accepts a *hash* of the password as identity/auth, NOT the original password itself, meaning that the server itself does not know the password, and is no more capable of decrypting the DEK than anyone else until the time-lock decryption key is published by drand.
 Securely deleting the stored data BEFORE this happens ensures the chain of decryptions is broken irrevokably, and the payload cannot be decrypted, *even by the server that originally stored the data*.

 This server is provided open-source, in order to eliminate this trust boundary.
 You can be assured that the server deletes (and does not mirror/persist) the data as claimed simply by auditing the code to your satisfaction (or, of course, by trusting the security experts who do such things) and then deploying it yourself.